How should you approach buying a house with a boyfriend, partner or another party despite not being married? That’s a good question.

 Unmarried couples apply for mortgage financing as individuals, regardless of relationship status, whereas married couples apply as a unit.

 This means applying as unmarried individuals allows the person with the stronger credit to “purchase” the home on the strength of their credit.
-You can retitle the home later in both of your names.
+You can retitle the home later in both of your names once married.

-Read this article if you are considering co-signing on a loan.
+Read this article if you are considering co-signing on the loan.